 Gateways can be set as "private" or "public" and allow any conforming device to connect.
 This means neighbours can share gateways and increase their individual coverage areas.

-Note that different counties have different LoRaWAN standards and you must match the device type with the gateway type for it to connect.
-In Australia we use both 915 and 923 standards, so make sure to check this.
+Note that different countries have different LoRaWAN standards and you must match the device type with the gateway type for it to connect.
+In Australia we use both AU915 and AS923 standards, so make sure to check this.